 Browning’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The population of Browning has a very low overall level of education: only 7.14% of people over 25 hold a 4-year college degree or higher.
+The citizens of Browning have a very low rate of college education: just 7.14% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Browning in 2022 was $27,138, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
 This equates to an annual income of $108,552 for a family of four.
 However, Browning contains both very wealthy and poor people as well.